top of page

 Q. Do they fight other dogs?

-Q. How cold can malamutes live in?
+Q. How cold of temperatures can Siberian Huskies live in?

 Q. How much exercise do they need and what kind?

-Q. Is a malamute part wolf?
+Q. Is a Siberian Husky part wolf?

 bottom of page